Ravi K. Chandran

-Ravi K. Chandran is an Indian cinematographer and film director who predominantly works in Hindi, Malayalam, Tamil and Telugu-language cinema.
+Ravi K. Chandran ISC is an Indian cinematographer and film director who predominantly works in Hindi, Malayalam, Tamil and Telugu-language cinema.
 His career began in 1991 with the Malayalam film Kilukkampetti.
-He is the founding member of the Indian Society of Cinematographers (ISC) and has won two Filmfare Awards and one Southern Filmfare Award.
+He is one of the founding members of the Indian Society of Cinematographers (ISC) and has won two Filmfare Awards and one Southern Filmfare Award.

 Early life

 Ravi was born as the 7th child in a Malayali family to Kunjan Pillai and Padmini Amma and was brought up in Maduranthakam.
 His eldest brother, cinematographer Ramachandra Babu, who went to the Pune Film Institute in the seventies was the major influence and inspiration for Ravi.
 Growing up in the 70s, amidst the new wave of French cinema, names like Truffaut and Gordard became familiar to Ravi when he was very young.
 Latter part time closet painter, Ravi joined his brother as an assistant cinematographer, learning the technical aspects of the job.

 Career

 In 1984, Ravi started his career working in Malayalam films as an assistant to his brother and cinematographer, Ramachandra Babu, and later with his friend, Rajiv Menon.
 He got his first break as a cinematographer in the Malayalam film Kilukkampetti and worked his way up until he shot the legendary Virasat (1997), which won many awards for Ravi.
 Since then there has been no looking back.
 He is a pioneer in using new equipment and cameras in the Indian film industry like the akila crane, kino flo lights, mole beams, hawk lenses, sky panels, celeb lights, and space lights.
 His work in Black (2005) was featured in an American cinematographer's magazine.
 Kodak international cinematographer calendar, and the cover of the ALEXA camera brochure.

 His best-known works are Virasat, Dil Chahta Hai (2001), Kannathil Muthamittal (2002), Kannezhuthi Pottum Thottu, Black, Fanaa (2006), and Saawariya (2007).
 Ravi is also an ambassador for the Canon Cinema EOS.

 Ravi's first Telugu film was with the Mahesh Babu starrer Bharat Ane Nenu.
 He later worked on Bheemla Nayak.

 He has collaborated with director Mani Ratnam for the films like Kannathil Muthamittal, Aayutha Ezhuthu / Yuva (2004), and Thug Life (2025).